 Lions/Optimist Park provides four lush acres, adjacent to the Dowagiac Creek off South Front Street.

 Lush and sprawling 18 acre park to enjoy youth soccer, softball and football.
-All ages will enjoy disk golf, Walking and biking trails, universally accessible playground area and ample parking is available for spectators and park users.
+All ages will enjoy disk golf, walking and biking trails, universally accessible playground area, pavilion and ample parking is available for spectators and park users.

 Rich history of the area is shaded at Riverside by the brilliant pink and white Dogwood trees.
-The area bursts in to a vibrent aray of colors and blooms in May across the serene countryside.
+The area bursts in to a vibrant array of colors and blooms in May across the serene countryside.
 Savoring nature's beautiful work in progress, day-visitors often tour Riverside and area parks, where hundreds of Dogwoods and perennials are beautifully maintained.

 The 10-acre Rotary Park, located off Riverside Drive, is the focal point of organized sports and active recreation.
 It provides regulation baseball and softball fields, skateboard ramps, restroom facilities, and a shaded picnic and playground area.
 Rotary Park also serves as the starting point for the eight miles of cross-country walking and skiing trails, which are contained in the Rudolphi Woods and Rudolphi Wildlife Refuge.

-This park located in the far northwest section of the City supports an area wide youth sports program including baseball, softball, soccer and football, as well as biking and walking pathways and a universally accessible play area.
+This park located in the far northwest section of the City supports an area wide youth sports program including baseball, softball, soccer and football, as well as biking and walking pathways, pavilion and a universally accessible play area.
 Ample parking is available for spectators and park users.

 Walter Ward Park